About this course

 - Apply theoretical concepts by undertaking a business consultancy project

 - Study in Liverpool, a key city for international business and trade and a truly global commercial setting

 This course will open up a wealth of global opportunities providing the range of knowledge necessary to negotiate between countries, cultures, political and economic systems and other commercial borders.

 Completing this MSc will not only take you to the next level of academic achievement, it will also boost your knowledge base and enable you to apply for roles that surpass your current position.
 You will gain advanced business acumen and the enhanced skills in leadership and strategy you need to be an effective management professional, regardless of location.

 This qualification will provide access to roles requiring an international, commercial world-view.
-If you are proficient in a second language, your opportunities for progression within the international job market are likely to be further enhanced.

 In semester 1 of year 2, you and your fellow students will undertake a group consultancy project, working on a project brief provided by a business.
 This project enables you to apply the theoretical knowledge you have learnt and gain work-based experience at the same time.

 Liverpool Business School at Liverpool John Moores University is a member of AACSB International – The Association to Advance Collegiate Schools of Business.

 AACSB International is a global association of leaders in education and business dedicated to supporting and advancing quality business education worldwide.
 Through membership, accreditation, research, thought leadership, professional development, and advocacy, AACSB partners with over 1,500 organizations, from more than 90 countries globally.
 Membership or participation in the Global Education Alliance does not imply accreditation.